ibm-cloud-docs/openwhisk/pkg_person_insights.md

 ### Installing from the {{site.data.keyword.openwhisk_short}} UI
 {: #personalityinsights_ui}

+Install the {{site.data.keyword.personalityinsightsshort}} package from the CLI.
+{: shortdesc}

 1. In the {{site.data.keyword.openwhisk_short}} console, go to the [Create page ](https://cloud.ibm.com/openwhisk/create){: external}.

 2. By using the namespace drop-down menu, select the namespace that you want to install the package into.

 3. Click **Install Packages**.